apazaf/gbpn/content/en/post/2025_snow-update-2/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Battle CONFIRMED!"
-subtitle: "Stay tuned for snow updated on the 3rd of January"
+subtitle: "Stay tuned for snow updates on the 3rd of January"
-summary: "Stay tuned for snow updated on the 3rd of January"
+summary: "Stay tuned for snow updates on the 3rd of January"
 authors: [af]
 tags: [2025]
 categories: [2025, update]